amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 ## Identifying candidates for refactoring

-I noticed first (before reading the body of the function) that the _signature_ uses the type `any` for each of the arguments.
+I noticed that the _signature_  of `changeExistingStudentsTable` uses the type `any` for each of the arguments.

-Perhaps we could _narrow_ the types to make it more specific to the actual possible values.
+Perhaps I could _narrow_ the types to make it more specific to the actual possible values.
 Plus one for modeling with types!

-Looking at how the arguments are used in the main function, it looks like we could create a `Student` type that can have _properties_ and then a `StudentTable` that contains the columns and a collection of values (rows).
+Looking at how the arguments are used in the main function, seems like a good idea to create a `Student` type and a `StudentTable` type that contains the _columns_ and a collection of _values_ (rows).

 ```ts